Celebrating The Mother Who Raised Us!

 Mother’s Day is an opportunity to celebrate and honour the mother who raised us!
 Mother, grandmother, aunt, friend, or any person who filled that maternal role in your life – let them know how appreciative you are of their love and support.

 For many of us, we don’t realize how much our moms did, or still do, until we became parents ourselves.
 It doesn’t matter how old your child may be, they are still your child whether they are two or 22.
 You still beam with pride over their achievements, fuss over them, and worry when things do not go well.
 Being a mom, or parent for that matter, doesn’t end when your child becomes an adult – it’s a lifelong journey.
 And while both parents are equally important, this month we are focusing on moms.
-Check back in June for our blog on dads.
+You can check out our blog on dads here.

 Mother: parent, cheerleader, teacher, mentor, friend, role model, storyteller, cook, maid, peacemaker, secret keeper, doctor, ouchie kisser, protector, taxi service, therapist, comforter.

 Mothers juggle many roles and seamlessly slip from one to another without so much as batting an eye.
 Whether you are a stay-at-home mom or a working mom – we are all equally busy, make sacrifices and parenting with the best of intentions.
 Yet, from time to time, “mom-guilt” creeps in and we question if we are doing enough.

 From all the moms and parents at Knowledge First Financial, we are here to tell you – you are enough – and to share these words of encouragement: